ajsteinmetz/ajsteinmetz.github.io/_posts/2026-03-25-latex-accessibility.md

 Traditional `beamer` for LaTeX generated slides is not and will never be supported for PDF Tagging and accessibility.
 A newer alternative is:

-- <a href="https://ctan.org/pkg/ltx-talk">`ltx-talk`</a> -- a newer LaTeX class aimed at presentation workflows with accessibility/tagging in mind
+- <a href="https://ctan.org/pkg/ltx-talk">`ltx-talk`</a> -- a newer LaTeX class aimed at presentation with accessibility/tagging in mind

 If I revisit slide creation for accessibility in the future, this is likely where I would start rather than with beamer.